 This discussion and analysis should be read in conjunction with the Consolidated Financial Statements, the related Notes to Consolidated Financial Statements and Management's Discussion and Analysis of Financial Condition and Results of Operations included in Viatris' 2021 Form 10-K, the unaudited interim financial statements and related Notes included in Part I - ITEM 1 of this Form 10-Q and our other SEC filings and public disclosures.
-The interim results of operations and comprehensive earnings (loss) for the three months ended March 31, 2022, and cash flows for the three months ended March 31, 2022 are not necessarily indicative of the results to be expected for the full fiscal year or any other future period.
+The interim results of operations and comprehensive loss for the three and nine months ended September 30, 2022, and cash flows for the nine months ended September 30, 2022 are not necessarily indicative of the results to be expected for the full fiscal year or any other future period.

 This Form 10-Q contains "forward-looking statements".
 These statements are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
-Such forward-looking statements may include, without limitation, statements about the Biocon Biologics Transaction, the Combination, the benefits and synergies of the Combination or our global restructuring program, future opportunities for the Company and its products and any other statements regarding the Company's future operations, financial or operating results, capital allocation, dividend policy and payments, debt ratio and covenants, anticipated business levels, future earnings, planned activities, anticipated growth, market opportunities, strategies, competitions, commitments, confidence in future results, efforts to create, enhance or otherwise unlock the value of our unique global platform, and other expectations and targets for future periods.
+Such forward-looking statements may include, without limitation, statements about the Biocon Biologics Transaction, the Combination, the benefits and synergies of the Combination or our global restructuring program, the Company's strategic initiatives, including but not limited to potential divestitures and recently announced acquisitions, future opportunities for the Company and its products and any other statements regarding the Company's future operations, financial or operating results, capital allocation, dividend policy and payments, debt ratio and covenants, anticipated business levels, future earnings, planned activities, anticipated growth, market opportunities, strategies, competitions, commitments, confidence in future results, efforts to create, enhance or otherwise unlock the value of our unique global platform, and other expectations and targets for future periods.
 Forward-looking statements may often be identified by the use of words such as "will", "may", "could", "should", "would", "project", "believe", "anticipate", "expect", "plan", "estimate", "forecast", "potential", "pipeline", "intend", "continue", "target", "seek" and variations of these words or comparable words.
 Because forward-looking statements inherently involve risks and uncertainties, actual future results may differ materially from those expressed or implied by such forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited
+Factors that could cause or contribute to such differences include, but are not limited to: